Community Enabling Framework

 Community Energy Resource Toolkit

 One element of the Community Enabling Framework is the development of the Energy Resource Toolkit.
-This will provide a suite of practical guidance modules across a number of different areas (including technology options, business planning, project development stages, setting up an organisation / governance strategy) to support project development and delivery of a project.
+This provides a suite of practical guidance modules across a number of different areas (including technology options, business planning, project development stages, setting up an organisation / governance strategy) to support project development and delivery of a project.

 The Toolkit has been designed with similarities to the well-known Community and Renewable Energy Scheme (CARES) toolkit which was developed by Local Energy Scotland to support community and local energy projects across Scotland.
-These resources have been examined and adapted to an Irish context for supporting the development of Community RESS projects.
+These resources have been examined and adapted to an Irish context for supporting the development of Community projects.